superlinked/VectorHub/docs/articles/semantic_search_news.md

 news = NewsSchema()
 ```

-create a `description_space` for news article descriptions, and a `headline_space` for our headlines...both using a text similarity model..
+Next, to embed the characteristics of our text, we use a sentence-transformers model to create a `description_space` for news article descriptions and a `headline_space` for our headlines, and, finally, we encode each article's release date using a `recency_space`.
-and finally a `recency_space` so we can encode our publications from our two release periods...

 ```python